GianpaoloBranca/SoftwareEng2/scratches/PPD/PPD.md

 * Database size:

-    We expect the effective size of out database to be remarkably high in relation to the expected SLOC.
-A Very High value is the most sensible choice.
+    We expect the effective size of out database to be high in relation to the expected SLOC.
+An High value is probably the most sensible choice.

 <!----->
 \begin{table}[H]